beastly-eve/zorkish-sugarcube/README.md

 #### Message Box Element

-The message box is div you need to include if you want your actions to have any feedback text/messages.
-So if the user "Looks" at an object, the text will appear in this box.
+The message box is a div that must be included if you want your actions to have any feedback text/messages.
+So, if the user "Looks" at an object, the text will appear in this box.
 By default the code is this:

 `<div id="message-box" style="height: 35px"></div>`